JoaoVitorRP/BatePapoUol/README.md

-First version
+Second version

-Features:

-- Static site (HTML and CSS).
+Changelog:

+- Added Chat history linked with UOL API;
+- Automatic scrollbar.

 To Do:

 - Login;
-- Chat history linked with UOL API and according to username;
+- Chat history according to username;
 - Enable sending messages and store them in the server;
 - On/off status;
-- Automatic rollbar;
 - Enable private messages;
 - Do the login screen (bonus);
 - Do the online people sidebar (bonus);